NLnetLabs/rotonda-doc/manual/source/installation.rst

        To install a Rotonda package, you need the 64-bit version of one of these Debian versions:

+         - Debian Trixie 13
          - Debian Bookworm 12
          - Debian Bullseye 11
          - Debian Buster 10

        These Packages are all available for the ``amd64``/``x86_64`` and ``arm64``/``aarch64`` architectures.